'PURE INCENSE': AN IN-DEPTH GUIDE TO FRANKINCENSE OIL

 IN ESSENCE...

-• Its potent aroma can be described as woody, earthy, and spicy with a fruity nuance.
-Used in aromatherapy, its sedative and comforting fragrance is believed to strengthen and invigorate the respiratory system.
+- Its potent aroma can be described as woody, earthy, and spicy with a fruity nuance.
+Frankincense is a staple in aromatherapy due to its soothing and comforting fragrance, which many find invigorating and refreshing for the senses.

 HISTORY OF FRANKINCENSE OIL